algorand/pyteal/docs/abi.rst

 With :code:`abi.make`
 """""""""""""""""""""

-Using :code:`abi.TypeSpec.new_instance()` makes sense if you already have an instance of the right :code:`abi.TypeSpec`, but otherwise it's not much better than using the constructor.
+Using :code:`abi.TypeSpec.new_instance()` makes sense if you already have an instance of the right :any:`abi.TypeSpec`, but otherwise it's not much better than using the constructor.
 Because of this, we have the :any:`abi.make` method, which is perhaps the most convenient way to create a compound type.

-To use it, you pass in a Python type annotation that describes the ABI type, and :code:`abi.make` will create an instance of it for you.
+To use it, you pass in a `PEP 484 <https://peps.python.org/pep-0484/>`__ Python type annotation that describes the ABI type, and :any:`abi.make` will create an instance of it for you.
 For example:

 .. code-block:: python